Oladdev/ECMA-Script/README.md

 # ECMA-Script
-This is a repo that shows all the Es^ Features of Java Script
+This is a repo that shows all the Es6 Features of Java Script